 Adam was the photographer and therefore not pictured.

 I had a blast talking about running with other marathoners who were as focused on the race as I was.
-It was awesome getting to finally meet the amazing Xaarlin in person!
-(Also, I didn't mention earlier that I also finally got to meet the incredible Britt in person at the expo on Friday, as well!)
+It was awesome getting to finally meet the amazing Xaarlin in person, among others!

 The rest of the day was spent laying out my gear, stretching, foam-rolling, hydrating, and trying to relax and prepare myself mentally.
 I was in bed by 9:15 PM.